 He said The Gambia remains open to international businesses.
 “The International investors are welcome, but we just wanted a level playing field for everyone.
 We also want particular support for local businessmen as their biggest constraint is lack of capital.”

 “The issue of access to capital also determines how big and how fast you can go and for a long time this is the biggest constraint for indigenous businessmen,” he said.

-He acknowledged the impactful role being played by the international investors towards national development.
+He acknowledged the impact international investors have towards national development.

 “But we need support in terms of access to capital for indigenous businessmen for them to be able to compete in the Import/Export sector.”

-Secka said the GCCI its utmost best to promote local contents and participation in the import/export sector, adding that, more indigenous businesses are increasingly participating and doing extremely well in the domain.
+Secka said the GCCI is doing its utmost best to promote local contents and participation in the import/export sector, adding that more indigenous businesses are increasingly participating and doing extremely well in the domain.

-Secka urged the businessmen to honor and respect their relationships with customers, stating such relationships should not be abused.
+Secka urged the businessmen and businesswomen to honor and respect their relationships with customers, stating such relationships should not be abused.

 At this year’s GCCI Trade Fair, he expects huge participation from international businesses and he called on the local stall owners to quickly grab their stalls ahead of time.